risawitama/verbose-potato/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.